enoklearn/engineering/overview/README.md

 | ![Moderate](https://img.shields.io/badge/■%20Moderate-blue?style=flat-square) | Less than two weeks | A “Moderate” rating represents a thorough overview of each topic in the module with some skill-building |
 | ![Hard](https://img.shields.io/badge/◆%20Hard-grey?style=flat-square) | Less than a month | A “Hard” rating represents an in-depth exploration of each topic in the module with heavy skill-building |

+## Capstone Project

+A capstone project is used to bind together many of the exercises found in each module.
+It is an over-arching project that you will be working on for the duration of your apprenticeship, helping you to build your skills and ship a product to prodction.

 ## Need help?

 - [Join our Discord to ask questions](https://discord.gg/bDVYvG3Czd)